niplav/site/pergraphs.md

 ![](./img/pergraphs/two_undirected.png)

-As a variant one could ditch the vertex entirely, and replace them self-sourced and self-sinked peredges.
+As a variant one could ditch the vertex entirely, and replace them with self-sourced and self-sinked peredges.
 I think that one has different combinatorial behavior.